RobinBrouwer/gritter/README.md

 	:error
 	:progress

-It works like this in combination with flash[:notice] and the 'js' helper:
+It works like this in combination with flash[:notice] and the `js` helper:

 	<%= js add_gritter(flash[:notice], :image => :notice, :title => "Pay attention!", :sticky => true) %>